Protect your organization from ransomware

 Ransomware is a cyber attack in which the attacker sends you a file that can block you from accessing your computer and encrypt your own files.
 The files are sometimes held for ransom and aren't decrypted until you pay the attacker to restore access to your computer, files, or critical LOB apps.
 Ransomware attacks can affect any computer, home, office, network, or server.
 In fact, because large organizations are made up of many users who may inadvertently open a file that unleashes ransomware across your network, organizations are at even greater risk of being forced to pay the attacker to stop the ransomware and restore access to computers or files.

-This use case applies to Office 365, Google Workspace, Box and Dropbox.
+This use case applies to Microsoft 365, Google Workspace, Box and Dropbox.

 A user in your organization is the target of a ransomware attack.
 The user might unknowingly open an email infected and run ransomware, which infects the all of their files, including the files synced to the cloud.

 Detect potential ransomware on your cloud environment by creating a policy to update you when suspicious activity is detected, and set up automated actions to prevent ransomware files from being saved to your cloud.